 When the drum finally stops, the dancers prepare their spaces and sleep in the chamber until morning.
 This dreamtime is an important incubation period when the dancers will continue to work on manifesting their visions for the future as they sleep.
 In the morning, everyone shares a feast before the dance is officially ended.
 The feast is a time of celebration and fellowship, but it is also an important opportunity for the dancers to physically ground themselves in the medicine of the dance as they nourish their bodies after fasting all night.

 Feel free to get in touch with the dance chiefs, Colby McLemore and Katy Koontz, for more information.
 Colby can be reached at 865-924-1455.
 Katy can be reached at 865-660-2775 or via e-mail at long.dance@CenterForPeace.us.

-The contribution for the Long Dance is to be determined.
+The contribution for the Long Dance is $150.
 If you are not able to donate “green energy,” we invite you to discuss with us how you might donate your time or services to the Center as your energy exchange.
 No dancer is ever turned away for financial reasons.

 Copyright © 2024 Center For Peace - All Rights Reserved.